 Once you have backed up everything that you need, you can proceed with the deleting process.
 Here is what you need to do:

-You can delete everything on your Android phone by doing a simple factory reset, however this data can be later recovered by a determined user.
+You can delete everything on your Android phone.
+You can do a simple factory reset.
+However, this data can be later recovered by a determined user.
 If you want to make sure that your data is unrecoverable even after it is deleted you will need to enable hardware encryption on your device.
 Note that most people can skip the 1&2 step and go directly to step 3:

-- Step 1: Open Settings-Security-Mark Encrypt Phone.
+- Open Settings-Security-Mark Encrypt Phone.
 This procedure will take a while, so make sure you keep your phone charged.

-- Step 2: Tap on Encrypt again to continue.
+- Tap on Encrypt again to continue.
 You may need to tap several times if it does not work on the first try

 The encryption process may even take one hour, so remember that you leave your phone charged.